What is a Certified Scrum Product Owner®?

 - Options with the most dots “win”.

-Fist to five is another popular brainstorming technique used by product owners to help achieve the consensus among teams.
+Fist to five is another popular brainstorming technique used by Product Owners to help achieve consensus among teams.
 Follow the steps below to use this technique –

 - State an action the group should take or show their level of support to a story item.

-- Each member responds by showing the number of finger or closed fist.
-Higher the number of fingers, more the support.
+- Each member responds by showing the number of a finger or closed fist.
+Higher the number of fingers, the more the support.

-- Any team member showing less than 3 fingers is given an opportunity to share her objections.
+- Any team member showing less than 3 fingers is allowed to share her objections.

-- The team will address the objections and the process is repeated again.
+- The team will address the objections and the process is repeated.
 It continues till the team achieves a consensus.

 Who is responsible for the product backlog?

-The product backlog and owned, managed and prioritized by the product owner.
-He may take some help from the scrum team and discuss ideas but primary responsibility stays with the product owner.
+A. The product backlog and owned, managed and prioritized by the Product Owner.
+He may take some help from the Scrum team and discuss ideas but primary responsibility stays with the Product Owner.

-What is the difference between product owner and product manager
+Q. What is the difference between Product Owner and Product Manager?

-Scrum Does not recommend any role of a product owner.
-The complete product backlog and stakeholder interaction is owned by Product Owner.
-But in an Enterprise Agile Environment, organization do have a product manager role who focuses on high level requirements and interacts with the external stakeholders.
+A. Scrum does not recommend any role of a Product Owner.
+The complete product backlog and stakeholder interaction are owned by the Product Owner.
+But in an Enterprise Agile Environment, organizations do have a Product Manager role that focuses on high-level requirements and interacts with the external stakeholders.

-At what experience level should I go for a product owner certificate?
+Q. At what experience level should I go for an online Certified Scrum Product Owner® certification?

-There is no defined level of experience after which you can consider going for a PO role.
-Ideally after a 3-4 years of experience you might be able to handle the challenges which a product owner role offers.
-A product owner needs to be tough negotiator, team player and a great collaborator in order to succeed in his role.
-Domain expertise and understanding of scrum framework is also critical for success.
+A. There is no defined level of experience after which you can consider going for a PO role.
+Ideally, after 3-4 years of experience, you might be able to handle the challenges which a Product Owner role offers.
+A Product Owner needs to be a tough negotiator, team player and a great collaborator to succeed in his role.
+Domain expertise and understanding of the Scrum framework is also critical for success.

-Q. Will I get any PDUs after your training program?
+Q. Will I get any PDUs after the CSPO® virtual training program?

-Q. Do I need membership of Scrum Alliance to attend training for this certification?
+Q. Do I need membership of Scrum Alliance to attend training for the online CSPO® certification?

-A. No, this workshop provides you the membership of Scrum Alliance for 2 years.
+A. No, this workshop provides you with the membership of Scrum Alliance for 2 years.